Below Deck Filming Locations – on a budget by ferry (2026)

 Season 7 takes us to a completely different part of the world: Thailand.
 We follow the crew as they navigate the waters around Phuket, using the Ao Po Grand Marina as their main base.

-This season showcases stunning locations like Phang Nga Bay, Koh Poda, Koh Phi Phi, and Koh Rang Yai.
-For those interested in travel, ferries offer convenient access to Phuket and other destinations.
+This season showcases locations such as Phang Nga Bay, Koh Poda, Koh Phi Phi and Koh Rang Yai.
+For travellers, ferries offer convenient access to Phuket and many other islands.
 A comprehensive list of Thai ferry routes can be found here.

 Australia

-“Below Deck Down Under” is an Australian spin-off of the original series.
-Its first season was mainly filmed around the Whitsunday Islands: Fitzroy Island, Hamilton Island and the Great Barrier Reef.
+‘Below Deck Down Under' is an Australian spin-off of the original series.
+Its first season was mainly filmed around the Whitsunday Islands, including Fitzroy Island, Hamilton Island and the Great Barrier Reef.

-While the second season continues to showcase the Great Barrier Reef, it predominantly features Cairns as the central hub of the series.
+While the second season continues around the Great Barrier Reef, it predominantly features Cairns as the central hub of the series.

 Seychelles

-Below Deck Down Under Season 3 swaps Australia for the Seychelles (Indian Ocean).
-It’s very ferry-friendly once you’re there, thanks to regular inter-island ferries (for example between Mahé, Praslin, and La Digue).
+Below Deck Down Under Season 3 swaps Australia for the Seychelles.
+It is fairly ferry-friendly once you’re there, thanks to regular inter-island ferries between islands such as Mahé, Praslin and La Digue.

 St. Vincent and the Grenadines

 Below Deck Down Under Season 4 was filmed in Canouan, part of St. Vincent and the Grenadines.
-It’s often reached by (charter) flight, but there are also local inter-island connections across the Grenadines – useful if you want to island-hop the way the show does.
+It is often reached by air, but there are also local inter-island connections across the Grenadines, useful if you want to recreate the show’s island-hopping feel.

 Below Deck by series, spin-off, season and location